0x00wolf/hkrsAI/README.md

 <!-- ABOUT THE PROJECT -->
-# **hkrAI**
+# **hkrsAI**

 ## The keep it simple approach to integrating the world's most powerful AI into your Linux terminal.

 In the principle of KISS (not the band), I wanted a tool that integrated seamlessly into my development workflow, but streamlined enough to fit nicely into a single Python file (with a second to contain long string variables).
 I wanted to be able to copy+paste, insert files with a single command, execute system wide commands for directory traversal, have automatic logging in case I wanted to come back to something, but didn't remember to save it, and the ability to extract code easily.

-HkrAI is modeled as a finite state machine, allowing you to perpetually engage in conversations with custom AIs for any circumstance.
+hkrsAI is modeled as a finite state machine, allowing you to perpetually engage in conversations with custom AIs for any circumstance.
 The program includes 100's of premade system prompts from the most popular repos on Github (thanks to https://github.com/f/awesome-chatgpt-prompts), which can be selected via a convenient menu system at anytime within the program.

-I built hkrAI as a daily use productivity tool for myself, and I absolutely love it.
+I built hkrsAI as a daily use productivity tool for myself, and I absolutely love it.
 I hope you will too!

 ---
 <!-- GETTING STARTED -->
 ### Getting started:

-HkrAI uses one non-standard Python Library, the OpenAI lib: [https://platform.openai.com/docs/api-reference](https://platform.openai.com/docs/api-reference)
+hkrsAI uses one non-standard Python Library, the OpenAI lib: [https://platform.openai.com/docs/api-reference](https://platform.openai.com/docs/api-reference)

 **Steps to install:**